blackducksoftware/synopsys-detect/documentation/src/main/markdown/troubleshooting/solutions.md

 ### Possible cause

 The detector search depth needs to be increased.
 The default value (0) limits the search for package manager files to the project directory.
-If project manager files are located in subdirectories and/or there are subprojects, this depth should be increased to enable [company_name] [solution_name] to find the relevant files, so it will run the appropriate detector(s).
+If project manager files are located in subdirectories and/or there are subprojects, this depth should be increased to enable [detect_product_short] to find the relevant files, so it will run the appropriate detector(s).

 See [detector search depth](../properties/configuration/paths.md#detector-search-depth) for more details.

-## [company_name] [solution_name] fails and a TRACE log shows an HTTP response from [blackduck_product_name] of "402 Payment Required" or "502 Bad Gateway"
+## [detect_product_short] fails and a TRACE log shows an HTTP response from [bd_product_short] of "402 Payment Required" or "502 Bad Gateway"

 ### Symptom

-[company_name] [solution_name] fails, and a TRACE log contains "402 Payment Required" or "502 Bad Gateway".
+[detect_product_short] fails, and a TRACE log contains "402 Payment Required" or "502 Bad Gateway".

 ### Possible cause

-[blackduck_product_name] does not have a required feature (notifications, binary analysis, etc.) enabled.
+[bd_product_short] does not have a required feature (notifications, binary analysis, etc.) enabled.

 ### Solution

-Enable the required feature on the [blackduck_product_name] server.
+Enable the required feature on the [bd_product_short] server.

-## Unexpected behavior running [company_name] [solution_name] on a project that uses Spring Boot
+## Unexpected behavior running [detect_product_short] on a project that uses Spring Boot

 ### Symptom